wyldmods/WyldCraftIssues/README.md

 Q: Why am I not getting hats when killing a mob?

 A: Hats are earned after spending time in the game.
-The first hat is recieved after 15 minutes, the next is 15 + n% and so on.
+The first hat is recieved after 15 minutes, the next is 15 + 3% and so on.
 Hats will still appear on mobs, but you can't kill them for hats.

 Q: Why are there missing textures for KitchenCraft/CustomThings?